Postpartum Hemorrhage

 - Medicines to help your uterus contract and help control bleeding

-- IV fluids, blood and blood products transfusions
+- IV fluids and blood transfusions

 - A balloon inserted into your uterus, filled with saline to put pressure on uterine walls to control bleeding